 +1 (718) firstname.lastname@example.org

 All of our campuses have 24-hour security.
 Click here for photos and details about each campus.

-Christina Quartararo has been working with international students as a teacher and administrator since 2003.
-She has taught ESL to diverse groups of students in both colleges and universities and community-based programs and has managed a variety of short-term and grant-funded programs for international students and visitors.
-She holds a B.A. in Hispanic Languages and Literatures from Stony Brook University and an M.A. in Applied Linguistics from Queens College, City University of New York.
+Christina Quartararo has been working with international students as a teacher and administrator since 2003, and has been working at St. John's since 2011.
+She taught ESL to diverse groups of students in both colleges and universities and community-based programs and in addition to managing English-language programs, manages short-term and grant-funded programs for international students and visitors and helps develop international partnerships for the university.
+She holds a B.A. in Hispanic Languages and Literatures from Stony Brook University, an M.A. in Applied Linguistics from Queens College, City University of New York.